 6. Corrosion resistance: Unlike metal gears, plastic gears do not corrode because they are nonconductors.
 Their relative inertia means they can be used in water meters, chemical plant controls, and other situations that may cause corrosion or degradation of metal gears.

-7. Lubrication: The inherent lubricity of many plastics makes them very suitable for computer printers, toys, and other low-load situations requiring dry gears.
+7. Lubrication: The inherent lubricity of many plastics makes them very suitable for computer printers, toys, and other low-load situations that require dry gears.
 Plastics can also be lubricated with grease or oil.

 8. Lightweight: The weight of plastic gear is often lighter than that of metal gear.

-9. Good shock absorption performance: Plastic gear has more bearing force than metal gear because plastic can deflect to absorb impact load.
+9. Good shock absorption performance: Plastic gears have more bearing force than metal gear because plastic can deflect to absorb impact load.
 It also does a better job of distributing localized loads caused by misalignment and tool errors.

 Limitations of Plastic Gears

-Compared with metal gear, plastic gear has the limitations of low modulus of elasticity, low mechanical strength, poor heat conduction performance, and a large coefficient of thermal expansion.
-Temperature is the main factor affecting wear, and rotation speed and transmission torque are more important factors affecting tooth surface temperature and wear, which limit the use of plastic gear in high load and high-speed occasions.
+When compared with metal gears, plastic gears have the limitations of low modulus of elasticity, low mechanical strength, poor heat conduction performance, and a large coefficient of thermal expansion.
+Temperature is the main factor affecting wear, and rotation speed and transmission torque are more important factors affecting tooth surface temperature and wear, which limit the use of plastic gears in high load and high-speed occasions.